dplamenov/php-mvc/documentation/04view.md

 # Views
-- Views is stored in 'views/';
+- Views is stored in `views/`;
 - Part of MVC.
-- File Extension of view must be '.php'.
+- File Extension of view must be `.php`.
-- To call view in controller use 'return' statement.
+- To call view in controller use `return` statement.
 - Call view in controller <br> Example <br>
 <pre><code>return Base::View('welcome');</code></pre>